geerlingguy/ansible-role-backup/README.md

 The full path on the remote backup server where backups will be stored (all backups for each server are inside a directory named by the `backup_identifier`).

+    backup_remote_host_name: ''
+    backup_remote_host_key: ''

+Add the remote host key details to ensure the host key is present and there are no SSH connection errors based on the key authentication.
+Leave blank if you've disabled host key checking or if the host key is already added to the server via some other mechanism.

     backup_mysql: true
     backup_mysql_user: dbdump
     backup_mysql_password: password